 In 2020, employers reported highest overall satisfaction with Engineering graduates at 90.5 per cent.
 Supervisors also reported above average satisfaction with Agriculture and environmental studies and Education graduates, with 88.3 per cent and 87.6 per cent respectively.
 On the other hand, employer satisfaction, while still relatively high, appears lower for Management and commerce graduates, 82.7 per cent, Society and Culture graduates, 82.6 per cent and Creative arts graduates, 77.6 per cent.

-Employer satisfaction was significantly lower for Creative arts graduates than for Engineering, Health, and Education graduates, and was significantly lower for Society and culture and Management and commerce graduates than for Engineering graduates, as demonstrated by the presentation of confidence intervals in Table 2.
+Employer satisfaction was significantly lower for Creative arts graduates than for Engineering, Health and Education graduates, and was significantly lower for Society and culture and Management and commerce graduates than for Engineering graduates, as demonstrated by the presentation of confidence intervals in Table 2.
 This indicates the ESS instrument is capable of discriminating across fields of education.

 Employer satisfaction with different graduate attributes varies across fields of education as shown in Table 2.
 For example, employers of Engineering graduates provided the highest rating of overall satisfaction in 2020, as noted above.
 Employers of Engineering graduates rated them above average for their Foundation skills (95.1 per cent), Collaborative skills (90.5 per cent) and Employability skills (87.4 per cent) attributes.
 Similarly, employers are highly satisfied with Agriculture and environmental graduates also rating them higher than average across all graduate attributes with the exception of their Employability skills.
 There appears more variation in overall satisfaction ranging by over 12 percentage points across fields of education.
 On the other hand, the variation in employer satisfaction in other graduate attributes appears much less ranging by 2 to 4 percentage points across fields of education